K4R-R/3D-Portfolio-Website/README.md

 # 3D Portfolio Website

-**3D Portfolio Website** is an interactive portfolio showcasing my work using React and Three.js.
-It combines modern web technologies with 3D graphics to create a visually engaging and immersive experience.
+**3D Portfolio Website** is an interactive portfolio designed to showcase a 3D model in a visually engaging manner.

 ## Features